configcat/terraform-provider-configcat/docs/data-sources/environments.md

 # configcat_environments Resource

 Use this data source to access information about existing **Environments**.
+[What is an Environment in ConfigCat?](https://configcat.com/docs/main-concepts)

 ## Example Usage

 ```hcl